HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/reading-results-pages.rst

    Use this page after one walkthrough.
 It is meant to help you interpret published result pages, not to replace the editable case guides.

+If you need the actual run workflow that generates comparison outputs, use :doc:`comparison-workflow` first and come back here to interpret the produced pages and metrics.

+If you already have one comparison output folder in hand and want a strict artifact-by-artifact reading order, use :doc:`comparison-output-reading-order`.

 Know which question the page answers
 ------------------------------------